Shakespeare's will: Context

 Shakespeare's will was made shortly after his daughter Judith was married to Thomas Quiney.
 He first summoned his lawyer, Francis Collins, in January 1616, shortly before the couple's wedding on 10 February.
 A draft of the will was made, but not signed.
-It was soon revealed that Quiney had made another girl, named Margaret Wheeler, pregnant.
+It was soon revealed that Quiney had made another woman, named Margaret Wheeler, pregnant.
 In mid-March 1616, Margaret Wheeler died in childbirth; her baby died with her, and they were both buried on 15 March.
 On 25 March, Shakespeare made a number of alterations to his will, probably because he was dying and because of particular concerns regarding Thomas Quiney.
 In the first draft of the will there had been an apparent provision "vnto my sonne in L[aw]"; but "sonne in L[aw]" was then struck out, with Judith's name inserted in its stead.

-There is evidence that Shakespeare had a close relationship with his other son-in-law, John Hall, who was married to his second daughter Susannah.
+There is evidence that Shakespeare had a close relationship with his other son-in-law, John Hall, who was married to his first daughter Susanna.

 Other persons mentioned in the will are friends and business associates in Stratford and in London, including several of his colleagues from the theatre.